 The City of Florence contracted local construction firm Florence Builders for the construction of the park on approximately 6 acres of land.
 The site is comprised of land donated for the park by the estate of the late R.P.
 Byrd and by World War II veteran and former Florence representative in the S.C.
 State House of Representatives Edward L. Young.
 The project was first announced by former Florence Mayor Frank Willis in June 2005.

 The park features monuments and memorials to the wars of the 20th century, including World War I, World War II, the Korean War, the Vietnam War and the first Persian Gulf War, as well as an amphitheater surrounded by commemorative flags.
-In addition, a large three column obelisk on top of which sits a bronzed American Bald Eagle is the centerpiece featured in the park.
+In addition, the park has continued its growth by adding a monument to each branch of the armed services.

 Policies and procedures for use of the park, monument placement in the park and events in the park are administered by the Veterans Park Committee of the Parks and Beautification Commission.
 For more information please contact the City of Florence Parks and Recreation Department located at 513 Barnes Street or contact the office by phone at 665–3253.